NautilusTrader

 CustomData JSON envelope

-When serialized to JSON (e.g. for to_json_bytes / from_json_bytes, SQL cache, or Redis), CustomData uses a single canonical envelope so that deserialization does not depend on user payload field names:
+When serialized to JSON, such as for to_json_bytes / from_json_bytes, the SQL cache, or Redis, CustomData uses one canonical envelope.
+Deserialization therefore does not depend on user payload field names:

 • type: The custom type name (from CustomDataTrait::type_name).